marekandreas/elpa/USERS_GUIDE.md

     - "eigenvectors" solves the eigenvalue problem for single/double real/complex valued matrices and returns the eigenvalues AND eigenvectors
+    - "eigenvalues" solves the eigenvalue problem for single/double real/complex valued matrices and returns the eigenvalues
     - "hermetian_multipy" computes C = A^T * B (real) or C = A^H * B (complex) for single/double
       real/complex matrices
     - "cholesky" does a cholesky factorization for a single/double real/complex matrix